How to get the best from a medical gap cover plan

 How Low can You go?

 Once you have compared the different gap cover quotes, you’ll notice that the monthly premiums can vary between vendors.
-Some are very reasonable, being R90, R110 or R120 a month while others, which come with more benefits, are slightly more expensive and can cost between R250 and R350 a month.
+Some are very reasonable, being R300 a month or so while others, which come with more benefits, are slightly more expensive and can cost between R500 and R600 a month.

 How to Compare is Conveniently done Online